 People file for bankruptcy protection for a number of reasons: overdue credit card debts, tax obligations, mortgage issues, and more.
-One benefit of filing for bankruptcy is the ability to modify the terms of your car loan and pay it off through a court ordered repayment plan.
+One benefit of filing for bankruptcy is the ability to modify the terms of your car loan and pay it off through a court-ordered repayment plan.

 If you’ve got a car and want to handle a particularly difficult car loan, you’re going to look to a repayment plan under Chapter 13 of the US Bankruptcy Code.
 Depending on your situation you may be able to reduce your interest rate, lower the balance of the car loan, or both.

-Reduce the Car Loan Balance
+Using Bankruptcy to Reduce the Car Loan Balance

 As the chart below shows, an average automobile loses half of its value in the first four years of life.